MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-sa-get-started.md

 ## Finance configuration

-Some parameters must be configured directly in Finance.
-When tax invoices are cleared by ZATCA, all the required clearance information must be imported back into the system.
-This information includes digital signatures and QR codes.
-To achieve this result, you must configure response types in the system.
-Follow these steps to complete the configuration.
+When the tax invoices are cleared, ZATCA generates a QR code containing the digital signature for that clearance.
+This QR code, as well others clearance information returned by the tax authority, must be imported back in Finance.
+To achieve this result, you must configure the Response types in the Finance.
+Follow these steps to complete this configuration:

 1. Make sure that the country-specific ER configurations that are required for Saudi Arabia are imported.
 For more information, see [Set up Electronic invoicing parameters](e-invoicing-set-up-parameters.md)
 2. Go to **Organization administration** \> **Setup** \> **Electronic document parameters**.